thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/settings.md

 - **Minimum password length** - the parameter determines the minimum number of characters in the password.
 Minimum password length should be in a range from 6 to 50 and is the only required field.
 - **Maximum password length** - the parameter determines the maximum number of characters in the password.
 Maximum password length should be greater than minimum length.
 - **Minimum number of uppercase letters** - set the minimum number of uppercase letters in the password.
-- **Minimum number of uppercase letters** - set the minimum number of lowercase letters in the password.
+- **Minimum number of lowercase letters** - set the minimum number of lowercase letters in the password.
 - **Minimum number of digits** - specify minimum number of digits in the password.
 - **Minimum number of special characters** - specify the minimum number of special characters in the password.
 - **Password expiration period in days** - force expiration of the password.
 After the password expires, TBMQ will require the user to change it.
 This ensures users regularly update their passwords.